mxiamxia/aws-apm-action/README.md

 **Note:**
 - The above template should work out-of-box if you have `AWS_IAM_ROLE_ARN` setup for your GitHub Action
-- Specify your Bedrock model using the `model` input in step 2
+- Specify your Bedrock model using `--model` in the `claude_args` parameter
 - You can customize the bot name (e.g., `@awsapm-prod`, `@awsapm-staging`) for different environments
+- This example uses `claude-code-action@v1` which requires prompt content inline rather than a file path

 #### Step 3: Start Using the Action